-I’m a full-time English Teacher at Newburyport High School.
-I enjoy every day with my sophomore and junior students, as we work together to expand our knowledge of and skills at reading, analyzing, and composing texts.
+I’m a full-time English Teacher in MA.
+I enjoy every day with my sophomore and junior students, as we work together to expand our knowledge of and skills in reading, analyzing, and composing texts.

 I’m originally from Cape Cod, MA, where, like Melville, I internalized the sense that “whenever it is a damp, drizzly November in my soul… I account it high time to get to sea as soon as I can.”
 Luckily I now inhabit the beautiful, seaside Salem, MA, where I have a small apartment full of mostly books.